AnaCatanaR/202301-w4ch3-ana-catana-diego-bermudez/components.md

 ## INFO

-- Shows the 'is calling' status
+- When receives 'is calling' status true, then it shows 'is calling', therefore, it isn't show nothing.

 ## DISPLAY

-- Shows the result of the 'add a number' function
+- Receives the phone number
-- Shows the result of the 'clear the number' function
+- Shows the number

 ## ACTIONS

+- Show the button call
+- Show the button hang up.

 ### ACTION